 It says a lot about a film where I genuinely care about the characters’ happiness.
 I didn’t really dig the post-credit scene at all, as I felt that I took down what was a really interesting way to finish things.
 Your mileage may vary.
 It’s an interesting film — not for all, as I said before — but definitely worth checking out.

 Disclaimer: I was sent this film by the star and co-writer, Russell Geoffrey Banks for review.
 I’ve not shared it with him or anyone else but was given a free screener to watch.
-If you’d like to see this movie yourself, Gravitas Ventures is distributing Who’s Watching Oliver and will release it on July 3, 2018 in the United States and Canada.
+If you’d like to see this movie yourself, you can watch it with on Hulu or Amazon Prime free with your membership.